Introducing SoapUI Pro:

 - Click on the run button from the toolbar to start the execution

-- Now click on the Create Report icon from
+- Now click on the Create Report icon from the test suite toolbar.

 - It will ask you to select the report type that you wish to create

-JUnit Style HTML Reports:
+JUnit Style HTML Reports

-(Click image for enlarged view)
+(Click on the image for an enlarged view)

 Feature #4: Coverage Feature in SoapUI Pro